thedarkwriter/courseware-lms-content/README.md

 ### Updating Existing Materials to Staging

 * Using the editor of your choice, update the relevant markdown files for a learning component.
-* Once you are done editting, stage the files for commit.
+* Once you are done editing, stage the files for commit.
   * `git add <file name>`
 * When you have staged all the files that you want to commit, create a commit.
   * `git commit`